hashicorp/terraform/website/source/docs/providers/openstack/r/networking_router_route_v2.html.markdown

 The following arguments are supported:

-* `region` - (Required) The region in which to obtain the V2 networking client.
+* `region` - (Optional) The region in which to obtain the V2 networking client.
     A networking client is needed to configure a routing entry on a router.
-If omitted, the `OS_REGION_NAME` environment variable is used.
+If omitted, the `region` argument of the provider is used.
 Changing this creates a new routing entry.

 * `router_id` - (Required) ID of the router this routing entry belongs to.
 Changing